Tegwyn H. Brickhouse, D.D.S., Ph.D.

 PEDD 701.
 Selective in Special Care Dentistry.
 1 Hour.

 Semester course; 4 clinical hours/week.
 1 credit.
 Prerequisites: D4 standing and selection by course faculty.
 This course is designed to give the interested student clinical exposure to the comprehensive dental care of individuals who have special health care needs.
 Graded as pass/fail.

 PEDD 730.
 Special Care Dentistry.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Enrollment restricted to dental students with D3 standing.
 This course is designed to enhance the dental student’s understanding of the complexities of providing care for individuals with special health care needs.

 Semester course; 1 lecture contact hour.
 1 credit.
 Designed to supplement and reinforce the student’s knowledge of diagnosis, treatment planning and basic skills for management of the pediatric dental patient.
 This includes a review of basic pediatric clinical procedures and introduction to the treatment of pediatric patients with special needs.

 PEDD 739.
 Clinical Pediatric Dentistry III.
 1 Hour.

 Yearlong course; 48 clinical hours.
 1 credit.
 Clinical rotation course designed to introduce the student to the basics of clinical pediatric dentistry and to prepare the student for PEDD 749.
-Students receive CO grading in the fall semester and pass/fail grade upon completion.
+Students receive CO grading in the fall semester and a letter grade upon completion.